clementchadebec/pyraug/docs/source/getting_started.rst

 .. tip::
    In the simplest configuration, defaults sampler parameters are used.
-You can easily override these parameters by instantiating your own :class:`~pyraug.models.base.SamplerConfig` and passing it the to the :class:`~pyraug.pipelines.Generation`.
+You can easily override these parameters by instantiating your own :class:`~pyraug.models.base.SamplerConfig` and passing it the to the :class:`~pyraug.pipelines.GenerationPipeline`.

-   Example for a :class:`~pyraug.models.RHVAESampler` run:
+   Example for a :class:`~pyraug.models.rhvae.RHVAESampler` run:

     .. code-block:: python